RonasIT/swift-networking/README.md

 // Stop monitoring internet connection reachabilityService.stopMonitoring()

-// Subscribe on internet connection change events let subscription = reachabilityService.subscribe { isReachable in
+// Subscribe to internet connection change events let subscription = reachabilityService.subscribe { isReachable in
     // Handler will be called while subscription is active }

-// Use to stop receive internet connection change events in subscription handler subscription.unsubscribe()
+// Stop receiving the internet connection change events subscription.unsubscribe()

 // You also can check internet connection directly from service